 By train – railway

-Wrocław Agglomeration railway network is undergoing modernization in order to provide the citizens with another possibility of commuting to the city centre.
-Park&Ride systems are designed to encourage the car drivers to leave their vehicles and use public transport including the Tram, which represents the intelligent public transport system.
+Wrocław Agglomeration railway network is undergoing modernization in order to provide the citizens with another possibility of commuting to the city center.
+Park&Ride systems are designed to encourage car drivers to leave their vehicles and use public transport including the Tram, which represents the intelligent public transport system.
 This relieves the traffic within the city and speeds up the time of getting to work.www.rozklad-pkp.pl/en

 Polski Bus is the new alternative to air, train and car travel.
 Fast and comfortable coach service connects Wrocław with Berlin, Budapest or Prague.